 Some of the works that you can’t miss include the stunning Indigenous work by Adnate, on the edge of the Neil Street Carpark, near the Empire Theatre.
 Also head around the corner to Union Street, just off Ruthven Street, to check out the elephant mural by Fintan Magee.

 Other highlights include the colourful Aboriginal mural on the wall of the Toowoomba Regional Art Gallery (also check out the sculptures in the park), and the many works along Domestic Lane.
-Check out this online map, pick up a brochure from the local visitors centre, or just head out for a wander and see what you discover.
+Check out this interactive map, pick up a brochure from the local visitors centre, or just head out for a wander and see what you discover.

 3. Check out the Historic Buildings